This post may contain affiliate links. Please read our disclosure policy.

 Make the Sloppy Jane Mixture:

-• Add the ground beef and cook, breaking up the meat with the edge of a spatula until cooked through and no longer pink.
-Drain off excess fat and return to the skillet and reduce the heat to medium-low.
+• Add the ground beef and cook, breaking up the meat with the edge of a spatula until cooked through and no longer pink, 6 to 8 minutes.
+Drain off any excess fat and reduce the heat to medium-low.

-• Add the salt, pepper, chili powder, tomato paste, mustard and coconut aminos and stir until well combined and the meat is well coated in the sauce.
-Remove from heat, cover and keep warm until the potatoes are ready.
+• Add the salt, pepper, chili powder, tomato paste, mustard, and coconut aminos and stir until well combined.
+Remove from heat, cover, and keep warm until the potatoes are ready.

 Nutrition